Resize Images

 $image->crop(200, 150, 0 , 30, position: 'bottom-right');

-public Image::resizeCanvas(?int $width, ?int $height, mixed $background = 'ffffff', string $position = 'center'): ImageInterface
+public Image::resizeCanvas(null|int $width = null, null|int $height = null, mixed $background = 'ffffff', string $position = 'center'): ImageInterface

 This function changes the size of the image borders without recalculating the actual image.
 If the specified sizes are larger than the original, the image area is added in the specified color.
 If the specified sizes are smaller, the original image area is cropped.
-The given position is taken into account and determines where the original image is fixed.
+The specified position is taken into account and determines where the original image is fixed.

 Name | Type | Description |